Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Understanding Decision-Making Processes

 \subsection{Human Decision-Making in Recommender Systems}

-A considerable fraction of the literature in the area of recommender systems is devoted to the design of novel algorithms for personalized item rankings.
+A considerable part of the literature on recommender systems is dedicated to the design of algorithms for personalized item rankings.
 How users actually make choices when provided with a list of item suggestions and how a recommender system can support decision-making processes is unfortunately much less explored~\cite{Chen2013Human}.
 In many application use cases, decision-making may often follow a mostly rational process, for instance, when users compare item features in the light of their own needs and preferences.
 However, there are also many other factors that may influence the decision-making processes of individual users, among them various psychological phenomena like cognitive biases, see~\cite{schedl2024importance,Lex2021Psy} for recent surveys.
 In group recommendation scenarios, even more factors can affect the interaction and choice behavior of group members, for example when they strive for conformity to the group opinion~\cite{Forsyth2019,MasthoffG06}.
 Thus, it is highly important to understand such phenomena when aiming to build an effective group recommender system.